- Home

 Grade 6-8

-View on concept mapThe possibility of loss or negative outcome, often quantified by probability and severity.
-Quantifying risk is fundamental to insurance, finance, medicine, and engineering — the goal is never to eliminate risk (impossible) but to weigh expected costs against expected benefits.
+View on concept mapRisk is the possibility of loss or negative outcome, quantified by combining the probability of the event with the severity of its impact: Expected Loss = P(loss) times amount of loss.
+Quantifying risk is fundamental to insurance, finance, medicine, and engineering β the goal is never to eliminate risk (impossible) but to weigh expected costs against expected benefits.

 Definition